Funded Micro-Internships for Kansas Organizations

 Post a Custom Project

 Click on the link above to create your own project.
 You can determine the project scope, deadlines, and other details.
-If you need help, please reach out at info@parkerdewey.com.
+If you need help, please contact info@parkerdewey.com

 This program seeks to help better serve Kansas families, Kansas businesses, and the state's economic prosperity.